hphelion/documentation/cloudos/install.overview.md

 > **Note:** HP recommends that you define and use multiple compute regions.
 In this scenario, the Compute Region Controller is its own node.

 **Compute Node:** A compute node hosts the Cloud virtual machine instances using any supported hypervisor with OpenStack.
-However, for this release, Cloud OS supports KVM as the hypervisor.
+In the current release, Cloud OS supports KVM as the hypervisor.
 This node hosts OpenStack services called Nova-compute and Neutron l2 agent.
 Multiple Compute Region Nodes can be created to expand cloud capacity.

 ## Next Step

 Proceed to the next topic, [Before You Install](/cloudos/install/before-you-install/).